wp-plugins/quickapp/readme.txt

   <li>Click the "Download" button.</li>
   <li>Go to your WordPress admin panel, open the Plugins menu on the left main menu and click "Add New".</li>
   <li>Click upload on the top page menu.</li>
-  <li>Choose the "Quickapp – Free Mobile App for your WP blog (Android, iOS, windows and HTML5)" plugin and click "Install Now".</li>
+  <li>Choose the "Quickapp – Free Mobile App for your WP blog (Android, iOS and HTML5)" plugin and click "Install Now".</li>
   <li>Click "Activate Plugin".</li>
   <li>Click the Quickapp button on the left main menu to start creating your own mobile App.</li>
  </ol>